Version 1.0, Updated January 2023 using Octane 2022.1 and C4D 2023.1.3

 About This Guide

-This is the beginning of an ongoing series on the exciting world of resource management!
+This is part of an ongoing series on the exciting world of resource management!

 Guides in this series